 In the evening, slightly further down the street another man plays the saxophone alone.
 When I’m walking (or running) home from the port or the beach, he’s always there, always playing the Pink Panther as I pass.

 The restaurants overflow.
-It’s February, but people huddle together outside, comfortable in the glow of the electric heater.
+It’s February, but people huddle together outside, comfortable in the glow of the electric heaters.
 Large, round wine glasses kiss with a chime.
 Hours slip by unnoticed.

 It’s the sort of place where it’s easy to practice living in the moment.